 New Zealand is a wonderland of natural landmarks, with no shortage of thermal hot springs.
 Experience the health benefits of soaking in these all-natural mineral pools filled with hot water from deep within the earth.
 There are resorts located across the country, many with overnight accommodations.

 List of Thermal Springs in NZL

-Thanks to its diverse countryside, New Zealand offers an array of thermal pools to choose.
+Thanks to its diverse countryside, New Zealand offers an array of thermal pools to choose from.
 There are many lux resorts with a full menu of services.
-Soak in a mineral hot springs before enjoy an hour long shiatsu massage.
+Soak in a mineral hot springs before enjoying an hour-long shiatsu massage.
 Then spend the night there, as many have hotels attached, and camping nearby or even on-site.

 Map of Thermal Springs in NZL